cuijiyao01/docker-k8s-training/kubernetes/exercise_11_write_a_helm_chart.md

 command: [ "/bin/sh", "-c", "for i in $(ls -1 {{ .Values.pod.mount }}/*); do echo -e \"\\nContent of $i: \"; cat $i; done; echo -e \n\n" ]
 ```

-Use `helm lint` to check if your templates and values are syntactically correct and that they can be interpreted by Tiller.
+Use `helm lint` to check if your templates and values are syntactically correct.
 If everything worked so far, you can either do another installation of this chart with `helm install` or you can try to do an...

 ## Upgrade
 The last step in this exercise is to perform various updates on your release.